LeetLLM

 3. Aggregation and question answering: Combining information across many retrieved facts before answering.

 Another useful check is perplexity or next-token loss versus sequence length.
 If a long-context extension is healthy, loss should stay roughly stable instead of spiking as soon as you move beyond the original training window.
-Sharp jumps after RoPE or cache changes usually point to a configuration bug or distribution shift, not just a harder benchmark.
+Sharp jumps after RoPE or cache changes usually point to a configuration bug or distribution shift, rather than a harder benchmark alone.

 depth-sweep-summary.py